smyaseen-cyber/CapsuleCorvit/README.md

 # CapsuleCorvit
 The CapsuleCorvit is a small virtual network managed by Vagrant and Ansible.
 It contains five virtual machines, including one Linux attacking system running Xubuntu and 4 Windows 2019 servers configured with various vulnerable services.
-This project can be used to learn network penetration testing as a stand-alone environment
+This project can be used to learn network penetration testing as a stand-alone environment.

+# All credit goes to Ma'am Maria Zuraiz and Corvit for their support throughout this journey

 # Why is this cool?
 Setting up a virtual network to learn penetration testing can be tedious as well as time/resource consuming.
-Everything in the capsulecorp environment is pretty much done for you already.
+Everything in the capsulecorvit environment is pretty much done for you already.
 Once you get Vagrant, Ansible and VirtualBox installed on your machine you only need to run a couple of vagrant commands to have a fully functioning Active Directory domain that you can use for hacking/learning/pentesting etc.

 # 1.1.
 Requirements
 In order to use the Capsulecorp Pentest network you must have the following: